halbs13/Dynamics-NAV-Payroll/au-payroll-processing-termination-wizard.md

 # Termination Wizard

-Termination payments can be calculated automatically in Dynamics NAV Payroll using the Termination Wizard calculation function.
+Termination payments can be calculated automatically in Business Central Payroll using the Termination Wizard calculation function.

 The Termination Wizard has been designed to cater for the following types of termination payments;